SCUT-DLVCLab/Document-AI-Recommendations/README.md

   </a>
 </p>

 Tabular data have been widely used to help people manage and extract important information in many real-world scenarios, including the analysis of financial documents, air pollution indices, and electronic medical records.
-Though human can easily understand tables with different layouts and styles, it remains a great challenge for machines to automatically recognize the structure of various tables.
+While humans can easily comprehend tables with different layouts and styles, it remains a significant challenge for machines to automatically identify the structure of diverse tables.
 Considering the massive amount of tabular data presented in unstructured formats (e.g., image and PDF files) and that most table analysis methods focus on semi-structured tables (e.g., CSV files), the community will significantly benefit from an automatic table recognition system, facilitating large-scale tabular data analysis such as table parsing, patient treatment prediction, and credit card fraud detection.

-TSR aims to **recognize the cellular structures of tables from table images by extracting the coordinates of cell boxes and row/column spanning information.** This task is very challenging since tables may have complex structures, diverse styles and contents, and become geometrically distorted or even curved during an image capturing process.
+TSR aims to **recognize the cellular structures of tables from table images by extracting the coordinates of cell boxes and row/column spanning information.** This task poses significant difficulties due to the complexity, diverse styles, and contents of tables, as well as potential geometric distortions or curvature that may occur during the image capturing process.

 <br>
 <br>